-Industry is responsible for making sure that all meat sold in Canada is safe, as required by the Food and Drugs Act and Meat Inspection Act.
+Industry is responsible for making sure that all meat sold in Canada is safe, as required by the Safe Food for Canadians Act and Regulations (SFCA and SFCR) and the Food and Drugs Act and Regulations (FDA and FDR).

-The Canadian Food Inspection Agency (CFIA) works closely with the meat industry to ensure they understand federal food safety requirements.
+The Canadian Food Inspection Agency (CFIA) works closely with the meat industry to ensure they understand and comply with federal food safety requirements.

 Phenylbutazone is a pain reliever and anti-inflammatory commonly used to treat lameness in horses.
 It belongs to the class of drugs called "non-steroidal anti-inflammatory drugs."